-- 13.3.1 The teaching workload for the Academic Head shall be as set out in Article 13.2.1 except that it shall be reduced by a margin of sixty percent (60%) to compensate for the additional administrative and related duties necessary to fulfill the functions of the Academic Head.
-Article 13.2.2, Article 13.2.3, and Article 13.2.4, shall apply to the Academic Head. - 13.3.2 The teaching workload for the Associate Academic Head shall be as set out in Article 13.2.1 except that it shall be reduced by a margin of forty (40) percent to compensate for the additional administrative and related duties necessary to fulfill the functions of the Associate Academic Head.
-Article 13.2.2, Article 13.2.3, and Article 13.2.4, shall apply to the Associate Academic Head. - 13.3.3 The teaching workload for the Terrace campus ECE programme coordinator and the Terrace campus Social Service Worker programme coordinator shall be as set out in Article 13.2.1 except that it shall be reduced by a margin of twenty percent (20%) to compensate for the additional administrative and related duties necessary to fulfill the functions of the programme coordinator.

-13.3.4 Programme coordinators in any College location shall have a workload reduction of a minimum of twenty percent (20%).
+- 13.3.2 The teaching workload for the Associate Academic Head shall be as set out in Article 13.2.1 except that it shall be reduced by a margin of forty (40%) percent to compensate for the additional administrative and related duties necessary to fulfill the functions of the Associate Academic Head.
+Article 13.2.2, Article 13.2.3, and Article 13.2.4, shall apply to the Associate Academic Head. - 13.3.3 The teaching workload for the Assistant Academic Head shall be as set out in Article 13.2.1 except that it shall be reduced by a margin of twenty (20%) percent to compensate for the additional administrative and related duties necessary to fulfill the functions of the Assistant Academic Head.
+Article 13.2.2, Article 13.2.3, and Article 13.2.4, shall apply to the Assistant Academic Head. - 13.3.4 The teaching workload for the Terrace campus ECE programme coordinator and the Terrace campus Social Service Worker programme coordinator shall be as set out in Article 13.2.1 except that it shall be reduced by a margin of twenty percent (20%) to compensate for the additional administrative and related duties necessary to fulfill the functions of the programme coordinator. - 13.3.5 The college agrees to provide forty (40%) of a full-time Northern Collaborative Nursing Program instructor to complete the additional administrative and related duties necessary to fulfill the functions of the programme coordinator. - 13.3.6 Programme coordinators in any College location shall have a workload reduction of a minimum of twenty percent (20%).
 Article 13.2.2 shall apply to programme coordinators.